 A NABERS Waste Rating or Verification is a benchmark of the operational waste management performance of a building.
-This section sets out how to lodge a rating and the rules around rating validity and evidence.
+This section sets out how to lodge a rating and the requirements around rating validity and evidence.

-10.2 Lodging a Waste Rating or Verification
+10.2 Lodging a Rating or Verification

-The process to lodge a rating starts with the platform administrator appointing an accredited assessor to conduct a rating through the rating page on the NABERS Waste Platform.
-The rating page on the NABERS Waste Platform is then unlocked for that specific assessor who can proceed to lodge the rating.
-See Appendix D: Process to lodge a Waste Rating for all tasks required prior to lodging a rating.
+The process to lodge a rating starts with the Platform Administrator appointing an accredited Assessor to conduct a rating through the rating page on the NABERS Waste Platform.
+The rating page on the NABERS Waste Platform is then unlocked for that specific Assessor who can proceed to lodge the rating.
+See Appendix D for all tasks required prior to lodging a rating.